guptashraddha2016/Convert-PDF-into-TEXT/README.md

 # Convert-PDF-into-TEXT
-Build NER model using EasyOCR python packages for text detection.Use neccessary libraries to open an image
+Build NER model using EasyOCR python packages for text detection.Use neccessary libraries to open an image and use it for recognition.